What is Equity Release?

 If you choose an equity release plan that doesn’t offer a no-negative-equity guarantee, then your beneficiaries will be liable to pay any extra costs above the value of your home.

 Yes, you can move to another property and take the lifetime mortgage with you.
 However, your new property will need to be accepted by your provider to check there is continued security for your equity release loan.

 You will need to check with your equity provider if there is a minimum amount you can withdraw at a time.

 Equity release can affect your tax position and eligibility for welfare benefits.
-It’s important to read the terms and conditions of your product and consult an equity release broker to see how this could affect you.
+It’s important to read the terms and conditions of your product and consult an equity release mortgage broker in Northampton to see how this could affect you.

 Aside from the interest rates, you will also need to consider a number of other costs associated with equity release.
 These can include legal and valuation fees, buildings insurance, home maintenance costs, early repayment charges and any advisor fees.
 If you’re using a home reversion plan, you may also be liable to pay ground rent.
 You should take these extra costs into account when considering if you can afford equity release.